scrthq/supplychaindata.exchange/schema/schema.md

 > [!NOTE]
 > The Core Specification is still work in progress.
-Feedback is welcome!</a>
+Feedback is welcome!

 # **SC-DEX Core Schema Documentation**